itsmonicalara/Student-Drive/README.md

 npm install -g truffle
 ```

-To run the migrations which allow the deployment contracts to the Ethereum network.
+To run the migrations which allow the deployment of contracts to the Ethereum network.
 ```bash
 truffle compile
 truffle migrate